Definition of Mixed-Use Building

 They are also typically frequented by the same people, such as those that live in the residential section of the building, which can help them to meet each other and build a strong sense of community.

-Mixed use development buildings with recreational components usually see more community, too, as people may bring their families to these recreational components or the events they host, and may then become regulars of the development.
+Mixed use architecture with recreational components usually see more community, too, as people may bring their families to these recreational components or the events they host, and may then become regulars of the development.

 Greater Housing Density and Variety